asyncapi/website/pages/blog/2020-summary.md

 > leave organic growth and invest in paid marketing

-We do not treat tweeter as just a marketing channel.
+We do not treat Twitter as just a marketing channel.
 It is our window to the community.
 We use it to share updates, short information and engage directly with our community members.
 We should continue to work on organic growth.
 It converted only into 2 160 sessions to the AsyncAPI website, which is not much if we compare it with 2 283 sessions opened with the AsyncAPI Conference website using promoted content.
 We do not want to close the window, though.

 It's all about keeping the balance :balance_scale: